What is a Linear Dynamical System?

 The generative model is given by:

-\[\begin{aligned} x_t &\sim \mathcal{N}(A x_{t-1}, Q) \\ y_t &\sim \text{Poisson}(\exp(Cx_t + b)) \end{aligned}\]
+\[\begin{aligned} x_t &\sim \mathcal{N}(A x_{t-1} + b, Q) \\ y_t &\sim \text{Poisson}(\exp(C x_t + d)) \end{aligned}\]

-Where b is a bias term.
+Where $d$ is a bias term.

 StateSpaceDynamics.PoissonObservationModel — Type